DavidFarrell/paidia.fun/__publisher_site/content/homepage/1how_does_it_play.md

 ---
-title: "How does it play?"
+title: "how does it play?"
 header_menu_title: "How does it play?"
 navigation_menu_title: "How does it play?"
 weight: 3